nuxeo/nuxeo-sample-multi-final2/README.md

 Its package embeds/holds all dependencies needed for installation so it does not declare the common or vertical package as dependencies.

-Note that the correspondoing common and vertical packages are needed to be referenced in the studio project application definition.
+Note that the corresponding common and vertical packages are needed to be referenced in the studio project application definition.

 ## Packaging and Deployment